 POSITIVE EMAIL ENGAGEMENT: OPENS AND OPEN RATE

-Usually, we, marketers, tend to look at open rates first.
+Usually, we marketers tend to look at open rates first.
 We all want to know how many people opened our email campaigns.
 There are several metrics related to email opens.
 Unique opens represent individual subscribers that have opened your email, while total opens will show you how many times these emails were opened.
 In other words, the total amount of registered opens.

-To visualise your results better, it is always good to see these numbers in percentages.
+To visualize your results better, it is always good to see these numbers in percentages.
 For example, the percentage of your subscribers who opened your email will be represented by your unique open rate.

 Here’s a quick formula on how to calculate your unique open rate:

 Good open rates are one of the first indications of a healthy engagement.
-Many factors can help you achieve higher open rates: such as catchy subject lines, well-optimised pre-headers, and even your sender name.
+Many factors can help you achieve higher open rates: such as catchy subject lines, well-optimized pre-headers, and even your sender name.

 POSITIVE EMAIL ENGAGEMENT: CLICKS AND CLICK RATE

 Next, you should always look at what your click metrics are telling you.
-Clicks (unique and total) are also a great indicator of a positive subscribers’ reaction.
+Clicks (unique and total) are also a great indicator of a positive subscriber’s reaction.
 They will show you if your template design is working, if your call-to-action needs improvement, and even if your content is relevant to the reader.

-Unique clicks – how many individual subscribers clicked on a link in your email – and total clicks -how many clicks your CTAs and other links generated – will give you great insight to optimise your next email marketing campaigns.
+Unique clicks – how many individual subscribers clicked on a link in your email – and total clicks -how many clicks your CTAs and other links generated – will give you great insight to optimize your next email marketing campaigns.

 Again, let’s not forget that it is great to compare email marketing metrics in percentages too.
 So, here’s the CTR (or Click Through Rate) formula:

 Here at Smaily, we give our clients a way to generate reports showing their email opens and clicks.
-Furthermore, we offer a breakdown of their audience into segments – country, email client, operating system (OS) and more.
+Furthermore, we offer a breakdown of their audience into segments – country, email client, operating system (OS), and more.
 Learn more about what we can offer here.